sara-dubrov/java-exam/README.md

 This is a very short test for your skills in java
 It is using maven + spring framework.
-In order for you to pass the exams you need ``Mvn Test`` to run without any errors and test failures.
+In order for you to pass the exams you need ``mvn test`` to run without any errors or test failures.

 If you are a job candidate - then - fork, clone, edit, commit and PR.